Dmitry Muratov: Awards and honours

 During his acceptance speech, at a time when Russia began a major military build-up near the Russia–Ukraine border, Muratov warned that "In [the] heads of some crazy geopoliticians, a war between Russia and Ukraine is not something impossible any longer."

 In an interview with Meduza, Muratov commented that his Nobel Prize belongs to all journalists of Novaya Gazeta who were killed for conducting their investigations:

 It's not mine.
 I'm not the right beneficiary, there are real ones.
 It's just that the Nobel Peace Prize isn't awarded posthumously, it's awarded to living people.
 Obviously, they decided to award it to someone living, having in mind Yury Shchekochikhin, Igor Domnikov, Anna Politkovskaya, Anastasia Baburova, Stanislav Markelov, and Natalya Estemirova.

 On 22 March 2022, Muratov decided to sell his Nobel Peace Prize medal to an auction, donating the proceeds to UNICEF for the benefit of refugees from Ukraine.
 The medal auction was carried out by Heritage Auctions and was sold for US$103.5 million, the highest price ever recorded for a Nobel medal.
+Pro-Kremlin activists have reported the auction to Russian authorities, claiming he owes about $16M in taxes from the proceeds.
+As of April 2026, the tax investigation is ongoing.

 In 2024, a documentary using real-time videos of how the staffs of Novaya Gazeta, Radio Echo of Moscow, and TV Rain coped with the government's suppression of the freedom of speech, was made.
 The journalists in the film had to close their media and flee Russia for their own safety.
 Muratov's Novaya Gazeta first opened an office in Latvia, and then in Germany and Paris.